MaterializeInc/materialize/doc/user/overview/architecture.md

 from a blank slate––instead, you can create a view of the query, which Materialize will persist and continually keep up to date.

-When users define views '(i.e. `CREATE MATERIALIZED VIEW some_view AS SELECT...`), the internal `SELECT` statement is parsed––just as it is for ad hoc queries––but instead of only executing a single time, the generated dataflow persists.
+When users define views (i.e. `CREATE MATERIALIZED VIEW some_view AS SELECT...`), the internal `SELECT` statement is parsed––just as it is for ad hoc queries––but instead of only executing a single time, the generated dataflow persists.
 Then, as data comes in from Kafka, Differential workers collaborate to